 - Buttery crumbly melt-in-your-mouth consistency

 - Makes great gifts

-Do not use a nonstick or greased cookie sheet or cookies will not stick to sheet.
-You want these little gems to stick to the cookie sheet and stay where you put them.
+Do not use a nonstick or greased cookie sheet or cookies will not stick to the sheet.
+Like Wilton spritz cookies, you want these little gems to stick to the cookie sheet as you press them out.
 You’ll also want to space them about 2 inches apart.
 Overcrowding prevents air from circulating properly and can cause your cookies to burn.

-If dough does not extrude from press, spray dough lightly with nonstick cookie spray.
+- If the dough does not extrude from the press, spray dough lightly with nonstick cookie spray.
 It may be just what you need to move things along!